top of page

-Green infrastructure uses plants and soil to soak up and clean stormwater.
-Our new additions will capture more than 65,000 gallons of water every time there is a major storm, which means less water going into Milwaukee’s sewer system.
-When the sewers get too full, they can overflow into Lake Michigan.
-By reducing the risk of these overflows, our project helps keep Lake Michigan clean!
+Green infrastructure uses plants and soil to manage stormwater.
+At our Outdoor Gallery, this system captures more than 68,000 gallons of water every time there is a major storm.
+That means less water entering Milwaukee’s sewer system, which helps prevent sewer overflows that can flood basements and carry pollution into Lake Michigan.
+By reducing the risk of these overflows, our project helps protect Lake Michigan and supports a healthier environment for our community

-● Bioretention basin: The landscaped depression on the eastern side of the park will use plants and soil to capture and treat stormwater.
-We will place sculptures throughout the basin to connect art and nature.
-When the basin fills up, it will look like our sculptures are floating on top of the water!
+● Bioretention basin: The landscaped depression on the eastern side of the Outdoor Gallery will use plants and soil to capture and treat stormwater.
+We placed sculptures throughout the basin to connect art and nature.
+When the basin fills up, it looks like our sculptures are floating on top of the water!

 ● Rainwater harvesting system: This system will collect stormwater from the future solar pavilion’s roof, providing a sustainable water source for our gardens.

-● Native plants: Native plants will be integrated throughout the site.
+● Native plants: Native plants are integrated throughout the site.
 They thrive in our local climate, have deep roots that help water soak into the ground, are tolerant to both drought and flooding, and support pollinators.

-● Stormwater trees: Thirty-seven stormwater trees will be planted to absorb water into the ground or hold it on their leaves and branches until it evaporates.
+● Stormwater trees: Thirty-seven stormwater trees were planted to absorb water into the ground or hold it on their leaves and branches until it evaporates.

 Embracing Sustainability through our Green Infrastructure Project